 - Transforming Teaching with Tablets Pilot

 Attend an online information session on Monday, July 19, 11 a.m. – 12 p.m.
 ET to learn more about a new pilot program for instructors interested in leveraging tablets in their courses as an educational work surface.
-The pilot includes use of a Microsoft Surface Pro or Apple iPad Air, training, support, and a community of academic specialists.
+The pilot includes the use of a Microsoft Surface Pro or Apple iPad Air, training, support, and a community of academic specialists.
 Learn more about the program and how to apply on the Academic Technologies website.
 Proposals for the pilot are due by July 30.

 - Hands-on Classroom Technology Training

 Attend one of several hands-on training events between August 26 and August 31 that are focused on using classroom technology to engage learners.
 Topics include Crestron touch panel operation, using digital surfaces, Panopto, Canvas, screen sharing, and more.
-More information and registration information is available on the training website.
+More information and registration information are available on the training website.

 Barnes and Noble Course Material Requests